 Why Slitting is Beneficial

 Slitting is an important process when tight tolerances need to be maintained and smaller coils are a better fit for your application.
-Working with a smaller coil can also mean less scrap and better economics when devoping a finished part.
+Working with a smaller coil can also mean less scrap and better economics when developing a finished part.
 At UPM, we also offer specific edges or edge conditioning for these smaller cut coils.
 You can read more about the different edges available on our Edging page.

 UPM Slitting Capabilites